Skip to content

 Fourth, sales must happen in the open market.
 If partition by sale is ultimately ordered, the property must be sold through standard real estate channels, not through a sheriff’s auction.
 The goal is to achieve fair market value for all parties.

 Inherited property disputes are increasingly common.
 People live longer, estates are more complex, and families are more geographically dispersed.
 When a parent leaves a house or land to multiple children, disagreement is almost guaranteed.
-The current sheriff’s sale process doesn’t just resolve the dispute.
+The current sheriff’s sale process does not just resolve the dispute.
 It often destroys value for everyone involved.

 HB 1498 recognizes what anyone who has handled these cases already knows: partition disputes among family are different from disputes between strangers.
 The bill tries to preserve value, encourage negotiation, and keep inherited property in the family when possible.

-If you’re facing an inherited property dispute with siblings or co-heirs, don’t wait for this law to change.
+If you are facing an inherited property dispute with siblings or co-heirs, do not wait for this law to change.
 We handle partition actions regularly and know every tool available under current Pennsylvania law to protect your interests and preserve value.
-In many cases, we can negotiate buyout agreements or structured sales that rival what HB 1498 would mandate.
+We can often negotiate buyout agreements or structured sales that rival what HB 1498 would mandate.

 Need help with an inherited property dispute or partition action?
 Ballow & Lynde represents clients throughout Bucks County in real estate disputes and Orphans’ Court matters.
 Schedule a free consultation or call us at 215-949-0888.